 Dormitories were also built for students who might otherwise not attend because of distant journeys.
 As the work continued, the Foundation reached out to families and students in need of support to attend school.
 Granting scholarships and financial support for students to complete their secondary education.

 In 2012, the Foundation began a study abroad scholarship program with the Hun School of Princeton New Jersey.
-The program gave students the opportunity to improve their english, experience world cultures, and prepare for the academic rigour of university.
+The program gave students the opportunity to improve their English, experience world cultures, and prepare for the academic rigor of university.